Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **2. Copy the Private Key to the Windows Client:**

 * Once the keys are generated, you'll need to use cat command to copy the public key (id_rsa.pub) and paste it into the authorized_keys file of the .ssh directory.
-* Using cat command copy and paste the id_rsa private key to your Windows client as text file and save it on Desktop.
+* Using cat command copy and paste the id_rsa private key to your Windows client as text file.

 ![copy priv key](importprivkeyuser2.JPG)